Pumpkin Coffee Cake

 5

-PrintJump to Recipe
+Jump to Recipe

 Disclosure: This post may contain affiliate links, which means I may earn a commission if you click on the link and make a purchase.

-Coffee Cake
+Pumpkin Coffee Cake on plate.

 How to Make this Pumpkin Coffee Cake

-1. Start by making the streusel which is sugar, flour, tons of spices and cold butter.
+1. Start by making the streusel which is sugar, flour, tons of spices and butter.
 I like to press the butter into the flour mixture and mix it up until it’s in little pea-sized pieces.
 Transfer to the fridge to get cold.

 2. Next we’re going to make the filling.
 And listen, I understand there are three components to this but it’s worth it!
 Make the filling by mixing together brown sugar, espresso powder and spices.